Transitional measures for biocidal products containing "existing active substances" in Germany

 Transitional measures in other EU countries

 Other EU countries have their own transitional arrangements.
 Therefore, contact the helpdesks of the respective countries (contact details).
-ECHA also provides a PDF file with a collection of links (as of 09/2020) on the linked page, which leads to information pages of the individual EU countries on their transitional measures.
+ECHA also provides an overview with information of the individual EU countries on their transitional measures and additional links.

 Biocidal products that contain new active substances